-Thus, in a most basic level, this is a wonderful musical vicious circle.
+Thus, on a most basic level, this is a wonderful musical vicious circle.
 However, is there a definite answer to the question raised in the title of this article?
 I think there is.
 Let’s carry on.

 Paraphrasing The Enlighted self-interest philosophy in ethics, one could argue that musicians who perform for the satisfaction of an audience, ultimately perform for the satisfaction of themselves.
-Thus, this philosophy maintains, that offering something of value to the others is only approvable—at least subconsciously—if it benefits oneself.
-So, coming to music and simplifying the above principle, we play for the audience and benefiting them with our wonderful sound, because it benefits us first —in many levels— by playing to that audience.
-Go figure!
+Thus, this philosophy maintains that offering something of value to the others is only approvable—at least subconsciously—if it benefits oneself.
+So, coming to music and simplifying the above principle, we play for the audience and benefiting them with our wonderful sound, because it benefits us first in many levels by playing to that audience.
+Go figure.

-He asserted, that—I’m paraphrasing—we do things not because we care if they are right or wrong, but because they fulfill, in a way, our inner urges.
-So, in essence, if Kant was lecturing a piano student, he would instruct him to just go for it, without caring about memory lapses, wrong notes, or approval from his peers, and just play, because this way he will satisfy his inner need of performing; and ultimately he will be first catering to himself.
+He asserted that—I’m paraphrasing—we do things not because we care if they are right or wrong, but because they fulfill, in a way, our inner urges.
+So, in essence, if Kant was lecturing a piano student, he would instruct him to just go for it, without caring about memory lapses, wrong notes, or approval from his peers, and just play, because this way he will satisfy his inner need of performing; and ultimately, he will be first catering to himself.

-Schools of thought always maintained that the central reason of our actions is to promote our own well being.
+Schools of thought always maintained that the central reason of our actions is to promote our own wellbeing.
 And, before I continue oversimplifying the research of the great minds of this world, I would just finish this by expressing to you why I perform.

 I perform for myself.
 At least, this is what I believe I do.
 I don’t do it for the others.
 Even if someone asks me to do it in exchange for a fee, it still benefits me in a most basic and Darwinian way, and I cannot alter that.
 I like what I’m doing and I feel that if my enjoyment is shared by an audience, that’s really fantastic.
 However, when an audience’s approval coincides with my love of performing, that’s still incidental.
-But, what could be a better “incident” than that?
+But what could be a better “incident” than that?

 Copyright (c) 31-05-2019 by Nikolaos Kokkinis

 Many, many thanks to Manuel Nageli for his wonderful image used in this article.
-Please, click the black button below for more images of the artist.
+Please click the black button below for more images of the artist.